 Everything we tried was really good.
 Cold items tasted fresh and just prepared, and hot items were piping hot and retained that just cooked air about them.
 Some dishes are still served in vats but again these were piping hot and tasted excellent.

 We can really not fault the food quality and it is still one of the best buffets in town.

-The Service was impeccable, we arrived to nearly zero queues, it was fairly late in the brunch service, and the town was pretty quiet but it made the $10 line pass ($15 at weekends) seem very poor value as we didn’t queue at all.
+The Service was impeccable, we arrived to nearly zero queues, it was fairly late in the brunch service, and the town was pretty quiet but it made the $25 line pass (previously $10/$15) seem very poor value as we didn’t queue at all.
 We were ushered to our seats and then a drinks server came straight over, all very efficient.
 Maybe it was the time of the day but our waiter had no interest in selling us any drinks upgrades and instead pushed the included soft drinks, it’s nice not to be upsold, but we most definitely were here for a boozy brunch so ordered the bottomless.

 We started off with the Champagne.
 We never saw the bottle so we are not sure what type of champagne it was, or if it was French or Californian, but it was decent quality and well to our tastes so we stuck with this as the meal went on.

 Drinks arrived very promptly and we headed off to survey the Buffet.
 After our first course, we left our plates and nearly empty champagne flutes and returned to the buffet for a second course.
 Mysteriously up on our return, our plates were cleared and a fresh glass of champagne was waiting for us.